-According to the requirements analysis related to response time, the performance of the system will affect the user experience directly.
-To give user better experience in doing operations within the system, the performance issue of the programme should be considered carefully.
-To enhance the performance of the system, in the programme part, the code related to the most time used operations such as database queries has be designed to reduced time using.
-If a page need to use information from a database table for many times, it may require very long time for processing.
-To reduce time wasted in this situation, the database tables will be only loaded for once and stored into a local data array.
-The repeat request of information at database table will be provided by data array instead, and the time of requesting data will be times quicker than repeating database selects, because the information in database is stored at physical hard drive and the data in data array is stored in RAM memory.
-The access speed of memory is faster than hard drive for more than 500 times [45].
-So the performance will be increased very obviously.
-The file related to the performance improvement is the “project.lib.php” with its functions of selecting database and return two dimension data array for other file to be used with all the information related to the table by call for only once.
+According to the requirements analysis related to response time, the performance of the system will directly affect the user experience.
+To give the user a better experience when carrying out operations within the system, the performance of the programme should be considered carefully.
+To enhance the performance of the system, in the programming part, the code related to the operations that use most time, such as database queries, has be designed to reduce the time taken.
+If a page needs to use information from a database table many times, it may require a very long time for processing.
+To reduce time wasted in this situation, the database tables will only be loaded once and then stored in a local data array.
+Repeated requests for information to the database table will be provided by the data array instead, and the time taken for requesting data will be much quicker than repeated database “selects”, because the information in the database is stored on the physical hard drive and the data in the data array is stored in RAM memory.
+The access speed of RAM memory is more than 500 times faster than accessing the hard drive [45].
+So the performance will be greatly increased.
+The file related to performance improvement is “project.lib.php” with functions for selecting the database and putting it into a two-dimensional data array which means the database is only accessed once.

-Even though the network bandwidth today is satisfactory, however there are some users are still using low speed internet access, especially mobile users and overseas users.
-To make sure users who connected via low speed internet connections, the page size of each time loading need to be reduced as little as possible.
-The use of CSS style sheet file will format the style of pages by a same file.
-So the CSS file can be cached for fast loading and apply to every page for its style.
-The system uses CSS for style design, so the formatting of each page only needs to call tags in a same CSS file, without separate codes, and can be loaded much faster
+Even though the network bandwidth today is satisfactory, there are still some users who are using low speed internet access, especially mobile users and overseas users.
+To make sure that users who connected via low speed internet connections can still work on the project the page size which is loaded each time needs to be reduced to as small as possible.
+The use of CSS style sheet files will format the style of pages using the same file.
+So the CSS file can be cached for fast loading and applied to every page with the style.
+The system uses CSS for style design, so the formatting of each page only needs to call tags in the same CSS file, without separate code, which can be loaded much faster

-As the design of CSS is followed the guidance of W3C standard [46], it is very multifunctional.
-The traditional place of using images in formatting can be replaced in the latest standard of CSS, such as the background of table header and links with “mouse over action” can be did by CSS description instead of use images and JavaScript at before, and the page size at each time load will be reduced.
+As the design of the CSS followed the W3C standard guidance [46], it is very multifunctional.
+The traditional way of using images in formatting can be replaced in the latest standard of CSS, such as the background of table headers and links with “mouse over action” can be done by CSS description, instead of using images and JavaScript as before, therefore the page size at each load will be reduced.

 Table sort

-There are many table will be displayed for users, such as project list, task list, directory list and file list.
-Some of the tables contains sortable attributes like priority, start time and version code.
-If the contents in the table can be sorted, user may feel easy in organising and scheduling his/her works.
-However, the existing HTML has not provide features in sorting table dynamically, even though the SQL command of database has parameter like “order by”, it still request page refresh to make changes become effective, and the performance will be reduced by the times of database queries.
-As researched online, an open-source jQuery plugin called Tablesorter [47] solves this problem perfectly.
+A lot of tables will be displayed for users, such as project list, task list, directory list and file list.
+Some of the tables contain sortable attributes like priority, start time and version code.
+If the contents in the table can be sorted, user may feel happier about organising and scheduling work.
+However, existing HTML does not provide features for sorting tables dynamically, even though the SQL database commands have parameters like “order by”, it still needs to request a page refresh to make changes become effective, and the performance will be reduced by the number of database queries.
+An open-source jQuery plugin called Tablesorter [47], solves this problem perfectly.
 By using the open-source JavaScript library, the tables displayed in the system can be sorted by any column of data.
-User can sort file name, version code, date and whatever he/she would like to sort, and the change of sorting results will be displays at real-time, without page refresh.
+The user can sort by file name, version code, date or whatever he/she would like to sort, and the sorting results will be displayed in real-time, without a page refresh.